-This section is more important than most people realize.
-The UPS agreement incentives are only available to the locations and account numbers approved and identified in addendum A. Your account numbers and affiliates, each of which is more than fifty percent (50.0%) owned by your company, may be added or deleted.
-But only by mutual written agreement of you and UPS, this requires seven business days notice to UPS to become effective.
+UPS Addendum A is more important than most people realize.
+The UPS agreement incentives are only available to the locations and account numbers approved and identified in addendum A. Your account numbers and affiliates, each of which is more than fifty percent (50.0%) owned by your company, can be added or deleted.
+But only by mutual written agreement of you and UPS requires seven business days notice to UPS to become effective.

 UPS prohibits shippers from reselling or offering incentives to any other party without the prior written consent of UPS.
 Failure to comply with this prohibition may result in immediate cancellation of the agreement and all applicable incentives.
 The addresses and account numbers in this part will not be subject to the UPS 3rd party accessorial fees.

-Also, note that the commodity tier number will be noted here.
+Also, note that the commodity tier number will be stated here.
 This number reflects the hundredweight tier that applies to your account.
-The lower the tier number the better in terms of discount quality, lower tier numbers reflect products that are denser.
+The lower the tier number, the better in terms of discount quality.
+Lower tier numbers reflect denser products.

 UPS Addendum B – Incentives

-Incentives and the minimum rates in Addendum B are based on and derived from the most recently published UPS Daily Rates.
-Each eligible package (or shipment) and accessorial will receive its applicable Incentive for the term of the agreement.
+Incentives and the minimum rates in Addendum B are derived from the most recently published UPS Daily Rates.
+Each eligible package (or shipment) and accessorial will receive its applicable incentive for the agreement term.
 Most shippers only focus on this section during a UPS shipper agreement negotiation.
 Incentives are split into two categories: guaranteed discounts and tier incentives.

 Guaranteed Discount Incentives

-Guaranteed discounts apply regardless of your volume, these discounts are a set percentage off you the published daily rates.
+Guaranteed discounts apply regardless of your volume, and these discounts are a set percentage of the published daily rates.
 However, there could be a low volume threshold for these discounts.
 But they do not increase in discount percentage with higher volumes like the tier incentives.

 Generally, these are broken down by service, weights, and zones.
-UPS ground commercial and ground are generally separate.
-Express and international services (commercial versus ground) are not separate.
+UPS ground commercial and ground are usually separate.
+Express and international services (commercial versus ground) are not different.

 The next set of discounts are not a guarantee reduction in cost.
-Portfolio tier incentive discounts are basically an additional percentage off the publish daily rates.
+Portfolio tier incentive discounts are an additional percentage off the published daily rates.
 These are discounts that are in addition to the guaranteed discount incentives above.

 In summary, it is crucial to understand that UPS wants all of your shipping business.
 Any downturns in volume can affect what tier discounts will apply.
 I always recommend trying to get the guaranteed discount levels as high as possible, have less of your overall discount applied to shipping volume.